THE RAICH CARTER STORY

 When he was transferred in 1945, Carter said; “Sunderland were silly to sell me, Derby were lucky to get me”.
 In the 1946-47 season, as if to prove his point he scored four goals in a 5-1 win over his former club.
 However his playing days at the top were coming to an end and he was soon on the move again.

-But Carter’s time at the top was coming to a close and he won his 13th and final cap -14 years after his first – at 33 years old, in the 1-0 loss to Switzerland in Zurich.
+As Carter’s time at the top was coming to a close and he won his 13th and final cap -14 years after his first – at 33 years old, in the 1-0 loss to Switzerland in Zurich.

 Off to Hull